 Here’s another JIM cover with a similar approach for THOR, though the very dark coloring makes it almost unreadable.

-For issue 89 a different approach gives the character’s name a more superheroic style that is almost a logo, and shows the direction that will be followed when the character gets a real cover logo.
+For issue 89 a different approach by Simek gives the character’s name a more superheroic style that is almost a logo, and shows the direction that will be followed when the character gets a real cover logo.
 The letterforms are open and sans serif with very wide strokes.
 The edges are mostly clean and smooth with rough edges only at the stroke ends.
 Clearly this cover was pushing the superhero aspect of the character in every way, including the blurb.
 And unlike many characters, Thor’s name is short, allowing for the letters to be large, usually a good thing.

 Nothing was really settled yet, as we see on the following cover, where THOR is in a much more typical block letter style with slightly rounded and curved outlines.

 With issue 99 in 1963 the block letters of THOR are straighter again, and for the first time THE MIGHTY is inserted into the top of the T. The stroke weights on this version are uneven, but it’s not really a logo, just a cover blurb by Artie Simek, perhaps done in a hurry.

 A very similar approach was used on inside splash pages around this time.
 Here’s the one from issue 106, the next earliest I’ve found.
 Again, sort of a logo, but not quite.